whitepaulv/statue_habit_tracker/README.md

 implement the design concepts.

 The project is mostly complete, but I intend to add a few more features in the future.
-I thoroughly enjoy working on this passion project and I hope you do too!
+I thoroughly enjoy working on this passion project and I hope you enjoy looking at it!